promregator/promregator/docs/config.md

 Please also make sure that you set "cf.proxyHost", too, as otherwise proxy support will be disabled.

+### Option "cf.cache.timeout.org" (optional)
+For performance reasons the metadata of the Cloud Foundry environment (organization, space, applications, routes) is cached locally in Promregator.

+This option allows you to specify how often the metadata of the organizations you have selected in your targets shall be verified after it has been fetched.
+The value is a timeout after which the metadata is retrieved again.
+Its unit is seconds.

+Note that organizations typically do not change often.
+That is why you should pick a high value here, as otherwise you would produce unnecessary network traffic for everyone.

+By default, this value is set to 3600 seconds, which means that the metadata is retrieved (again) after an hour.

+### Option "cf.cache.timeout.space" (optional)
+For performance reasons the metadata of the Cloud Foundry environment (organization, space, applications, routes) is cached locally in Promregator.

+This option allows you to specify how often the metadata of spaces you have selected in your targets shall be verified after it has been fetched.
+The value is a timeout after which the metadata is retrieved again.
+Its unit is seconds.

+Note that spaces typically do not change often.
+That is why you should pick a high value here, as otherwise you would produce unnecessary network traffic for everyone.

+By default, this value is set to 3600 seconds, which means that the metadata is retrieved (again) after an hour.

+### Option "cf.cache.timeout.application" (optional)
+For performance reasons the metadata of the Cloud Foundry environment (organization, space, applications, routes) is cached locally in Promregator.

+This option allows you to specify how often the metadata of the applications and routes you have selected in your targets shall be verified after they have been fetched.
+The value is a timeout after which the metadata is retrieved again.
+Its unit is seconds.

+Note that applications and routes *may* change often.
+That is why you should pick a quite *low* value here to ensure that you do not miss and update for long time.
+Otherwise, you might get metrics indicating that an app may be down, but in fact it is running, but you only deployed a new version of the app or you changed a route.

+By default, this value is set to 300 seconds, which means that the metadata is retrieved every five minutes.

 ## Group "promregator"
 This group configures the behavior of Promregator itself.
 It is mainly meant on how requests shall be handled, as soon as the Prometheus server starts to pull metrics.